-Thurston Clarke has written twelve widely acclaimed works of fiction and nonfiction, including three New York Times Notable Books.
+Thurston Clarke has written thirteen widely acclaimed works of fiction and nonfiction, including three New York Times Notable Books.
 His articles have appeared in Vanity Fair, The New York Times, The Washington Post and many other publications.
 His Pearl Harbor Ghosts was the basis of a CBS documentary, and his bestselling Lost Hero, a biography of Raoul Wallenberg, was made into an award-winning NBC miniseries.

 “America’s years in Vietnam were full of shame, but the last days of the war saw a remarkable effort at redemption.
 Breaking rules set by their higher-ups, ordinary Americans—servicemen, diplomats, spies, private citizens—moved heaven and earth to get their Vietnamese friends and allies to safety.
 Thurston Clarke’s Honorable Exit brings this little-known story to light with the speed and power of a riveting thriller.
 It challenges us to remember a time when Americans refused to abandon desperate people in a far-off country.
 It’s a kind of Schindler’s List for America’s lost war.”

 —George Packer, author of The Assassins’ Gate: America in Iraq and The Unwinding: An Inner History of the New America